People

 I completed my B.S. in Mechanical Engineering in May 2021 at the University of Southern Indiana (USI).
 As an undergrad, I participated in a project focused on compliant mechanisms at USI.
 I also completed an online Summer Research Program at MIT with a project related to photobioreactors (2020).
 I joined the WPM Lab in Fall 2021.
 My current research focuses on the design of metamaterials for applications involving high strain-rate and high loading.
 During my free time, I enjoy reading, cooking, and watching documentaries and movies.

 Md Kamruzzaman (Ph.D.
-Candidate, Mechanical Science and Engineering)
+Student, Mechanical Science and Engineering)

 Email: mdk6@illinois.edu